Noahbrown26/Challenge-1/README.md

 # Challenge-1

-This is the first challenge of my UW Coding bootcamp Journey.
+This is the first challenge of my UW Coding bootcamp Curriculum.

 For this challenge, we had to meet the acceptance criteria for making a webpage more optimized by following basic accessibility standards